dog-verao/fsm-generator/README.md

 Extend the FSM to handle larger alphabets or multi-character symbols.
 Add support for defining “accepting states” (useful in pattern-matching problems).
 Provide CLI or API endpoints for demonstration.

+Note:
+The commit history of this project can show exactly the steps I took when developing it.
+This can give also a clear view of the thought process and how this has evolved